QR Code Guide — 3 Steps

 Questions, answered

-Most Android phones (Android 9 or later) can scan QR codes directly from the camera app.
-Open your camera, point it at the QR code, and wait for a link to appear at the top or bottom of the screen.
-On Samsung phones, you can also use the Bixby Vision button in the camera.
-If your camera does not detect QR codes, install Google Lens from the Play Store — it is free and works on all Android devices.
+Open your Camera app (Android 9 or later) and point it at the QR code.
+A link appears on screen — tap to open.
+On Samsung, use Bixby Vision.
+If your camera doesn't detect QR codes, install Google Lens from the Play Store — it's free and works on every Android device.

 Yes.
-On iPhone, open the Photos app, tap the screenshot or image containing the QR code, then tap and hold the QR code — a popup will offer to open the link.
-On Android, open the image in Google Photos or Gallery, then use Google Lens to scan it.
-You can also use any QR scanner app and select a photo from your library instead of using the live camera.
+On iPhone, open Photos, tap the image, then tap and hold the QR code — a popup opens the link.
+On Android, open the image in Google Lens.
+You can also use any QR scanner app and select a photo from your library instead of using live camera.

-The most common reasons a QR code fails to scan are: the code is too small (minimum 2cm × 2cm for close range), the print quality is too low and the code is blurry, there is not enough contrast between the dark and light parts, or the quiet zone border is clipped.
-Try increasing screen brightness if scanning a digital display, or move closer to the code if it appears small in the viewfinder.
+Common causes: the code is too small (minimum 2 cm × 2 cm), print quality is too low, contrast is insufficient, or the quiet-zone border is clipped.
+Try increasing screen brightness if scanning a digital display, or move closer to the code.

-No. iPhones running iOS 11 or later and Android phones running Android 9 or later can scan QR codes natively using the built-in camera — no app required.
-Older devices may need a free QR scanner app from the App Store or Play Store.
-Google Lens, available free for both iOS and Android, is the best third-party option if your camera does not support native scanning.
+No. iPhones running iOS 11+ and Android phones running Android 9+ scan QR codes natively — no app needed.
+Older devices may need a free QR scanner app.
+Google Lens is the best free third-party option for any device.

 Sign up at qrpulse.co for free — no credit card required.
-Enter the URL you want the QR code to point to (a website, PDF, WhatsApp number, Instagram profile, or any link), download the QR code as a PNG, and print or share it.
-QRPulse generates dynamic QR codes, meaning you can update the destination URL at any time without reprinting.
+Enter your URL, download the QR code as a PNG, and print or share it.
+QRPulse generates dynamic QR codes, so you can change the destination URL at any time without reprinting.

 Get started